PINK de Thierry: Entering Arcadia, 1990–1995

 The installation artwork Ferry d'Arcadie III, featuring a ferry carrying the ashes of PINK's studio works, some other leftovers and a safe with an eternal flame, was exhibited at the Van Reekum Museum (presently Coda Museum) in Apeldoorn in 1993 and in the Vleeshal of the Frans Halsmuseum in 1998.

 Checkpoint to Dutch Arcadia (1994) was a performance project in which PINK commanded the Dutch Royal Army in a three-week campaign to close a portion of a 135 km-long, century-old wall built to withstand any future attack on the city of Amsterdam.
 With 200 truckloads of sand and 30,000 sandbags, the Royal Engineers and Infantry (directed and led by PINK) filled the opening.
 At noon daily, PINK addressed the men about the artwork and its purpose.
-An official road sign said Welcome to Dutch Arcadia and See You Again in Arcadia in the languages of occupiers of the Netherlands (now EU member states) and immigrants expelled from the Netherlands during the 1990's.
+An official road sign said Welcome to Dutch Arcadia and See You Again in Arcadia in the languages of occupiers of the Netherlands (now EU member states) and immigrants expelled from the Netherlands during the 1990s.

 More art

 Beyond Language: Letters from Arcadia (since 1995)

 As PINK was struck by the impossibility of expressing essentials in words, she started scripting her stories in disordered alphabets on canvas.
-Her paintings Letters from Arcadia are in fountain pen on canvas or palimpsest.
+Her paintings Letters from Arcadia are in fountain pen on canvas, often in palimpsest.
 Letters to Family, a cycle of art works and installations, are communications with those PINK regards as close relatives and soulmates who live on in museums and libraries (such as Samuel Beckett, Franz Kafka, Velimir Khlebnikov, James Lee Byars, Louis-Ferdinand Céline, Joseph Beuys, Piet Mondriaan, Kazimir Malevich, Marcel Broodthaers, Alberto Giacometti and The Unknown Artist).
 Letters from the Ferryman (2001) is a series of double portraits of strangers (painted and written).
 Encyclopedia Arcadia (begun 2001) is a series of books: Passions, Scripts, Prayers, Alchemy, Scriptures, Omens, Scores, Discoveries, Torn Mirages and Inventories.
 Blanchir l'Histoire (2002–2007) is a cycle of eight paintings, 265 × 200 cm each, in which PINK explores the roots of the written word from Sumerian to Hebrew.
 In LOT of PINK (2007), the artist explores "lot" in a project where people buy a numbered artwork derived from Standing Stone with the possibility of winning a second work.
 Satellite View on Arcadia (begun 2008) is a series of collage paintings, with torn, thin blotting paper fixed on canvas with oil paint.